numirias/paxmod/README.md

 ### The design looks off.

 Make sure you have all other themes disabled (look under `about:addons` > *Themes*), because some themes might apply aggressive CSS rules that interfere with Paxmod.
-Also, Paxmod is mainly tested on Linux, so there might be some design quirks on MacOS or Windows that I'm not aware of.
-If in doubt, please [file a bug](https://github.com/numirias/paxmod/issues/new).
+Also, *Paxmod is mainly tested on Linux*, so there are most likely some design quirks on MacOS or Windows that I'm not aware of.
+If in doubt, please [file an issue](https://github.com/numirias/paxmod/issues/new).
+I'd also welcome any help making Paxmod compatible with other OSes.

 ### The font looks bad.